 $5,343,820

-Amber Heard takes on a captivating role in John Carpenter's return to directing with "The Ward."
-She stars as Kristen, a troubled young woman who wakes up in a psychiatric hospital, haunted by an unseen and mysterious presence.
+Amber Heard delivers a gripping performance in John Carpenter’s directorial comeback, "The Ward."
+She portrays Kristen, a troubled young woman who finds herself confined in a mysterious psychiatric hospital, relentlessly pursued by a sinister and unseen force.

-Supporting Heard in the cast are Mamie Gummer, Danielle Panabaker, Laura-Leigh, Lyndsy Fonseca, Mika Boorem, and Jared Harris, each contributing to the film’s suspenseful environment.
+The ensemble cast, including Mamie Gummer, Danielle Panabaker, Laura-Leigh, Lyndsy Fonseca, Mika Boorem, and Jared Harris, amplifies the movie’s chilling ambiance, each adding depth to the narrative’s psychological horror.

 ActionDramaSport